Qabel/qabel-desktop/README.md

 # Qabel documentation
-For the documentation take a look at the [wiki](https://github.com/Qabel/qabel-doc/wiki/Table-of-contents) in our documentation [repository](https://github.com/Qabel/qabel-doc).
+For the documentation take a look at the [documentation](http://qabel.github.io/docs/).

 qabel-desktop
 =============